aboutcode-org/aboutcode/aboutcode-data/README.rst

    MIT-licensed),
 -  softwarearchive.org (an effort to build an all-encompassing software source code archive),
--  sources.debian.net (a Debian-focused code and metadata serach facility),
+-  sources.debian.net (a Debian-focused code and metadata search facility),
 -  searchcode.com (an add-supported source code search engine exposing some metadata)